godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 Design
 ^^^^^^

-As you may know already, Unity supports C#.
-C# benefits from its integration with Visual Studio and other features, such as static typing.
+Unity supports C#.
+C# benefits from its integration with Visual Studio and has desirable features such as static typing.

 Godot provides its own scripting language, :ref:`GDScript <doc_scripting>` as well as support for :ref:`Visual Script <toc-learn-scripting-visual_script>` and :ref:`C# <doc_c_sharp>`.
 GDScript borrows its syntax from Python, but is not related to it.
 If you wonder about the reasoning for a custom scripting language, please read the :ref:`doc_gdscript` and :ref:`doc_faq` pages.
-GDScript is strongly attached to the Godot API and is really easy to learn: Between one evening for an experienced programmer and a week for a complete beginner.
+GDScript is strongly attached to the Godot API and doesn't take long to learn: Between one evening for an experienced programmer and a week for a complete beginner.

 Unity allows you to attach as many scripts as you want to a GameObject.
 Each script adds a behaviour to the GameObject: For example, you can attach a script so that it reacts to the player's controls,